-Cash is king: The best cash back credit cards for 2020
+Cash is king: The best cash back credit cards for 2021 - CNN Underscored

 - No annual fee.

-Sign-up bonus: Earn $200 bonus cash back after you spend $500 on purchases in the first three months after opening the account, plus 5% cash back on grocery store purchases (not including Target or Walmart) on up to $12,000 spent in the first year after opening the account.
+Sign-up bonus: Earn $200 bonus cash back after you spend $500 on purchases in the first three months after opening the account.

 What we like about the Chase Freedom Unlimited: If you prefer cash back now but think that a dose of adventure is in your future once travel returns to normal, the Chase Freedom Unlimited can give you the best of both worlds.